How to Secure AI Coding Assistants Without Slowing Developers Down

 These assistants run inside IDEs, terminals, and browsers, often with broad local permissions (Aurascape, 2026).
 A single assistant can read source code, execute code, reach connected systems like Atlassian or Slack, and run several tasks in parallel, which multiplies both productivity and the ways data can leave (Aurascape, 2026).

-Veracode’s 2025 study of more than 100 models found AI-generated code introduced OWASP Top 10 vulnerabilities in 45% of tasks, with no improvement from newer or larger models (Veracode, 2025).
-Apiiro’s analysis of Fortune 50 repositories found AI-assisted developers produced three to four times more code but ten times more security findings, and exposed cloud credentials and keys nearly twice as often (Apiiro, 2025).
-Developers feel the drag too: 45% say they lose significant time debugging AI-generated code (Stack Overflow, 2025).
+Veracode’s 2025 study found the failure rate held steady regardless of model size or release date (Veracode, 2025).
+Apiiro’s analysis of Fortune 50 repositories found AI-assisted developers produced 3 to 4 times more code but 10 times more security findings, and exposed cloud credentials and keys nearly twice as often (Apiiro, 2025).

 - Shadow coding assistants: developers adopt a long tail of assistants, including newly launched ones, that security has not vetted.

-- Wrong license or entitlement: a developer uses a free, personal, or out-of-pocket consumer license that lacks the enterprise data and IP protections.
+- Wrong license or entitlement: a developer uses a free, personal, or out-of-pocket consumer license that lacks enterprise data and IP protections.

 - Source code and secret exposure: proprietary code, crown-jewel logic, and embedded credentials flow into the assistant.